-The NRA Shotgun Instructor Course begins with the Basic Instructor Training (known as the “BIT”) which covers the NRA policies and procedures.
-Then the instructor candidates will explore the various type of shotgun actions (hinge, pump, semi-autos), and shotshells (birdshot, buckshot, shotslugs).
+This NRA Shotgun Instructor Course has been reduced to one day.
+All instructor candidates must have completed the Basic Instructor Training (known as the “BIT”) which covers the NRA policies and procedures prior to enrolling.
+The instructor candidates will explore the various types of shotgun actions (hinge, pump, semi-autos) and shotshells (birdshot, buckshot, shotslugs).
 Then, in the classroom, the instructor candidates will practice the fundamentals of shotgun shooting, practicing the technique of teaching the “swing-through” method of lead.

-On day two of the course, the instructor candidates will go out to a skeet field and, starting with position seven, employ the “coach-pupil” teaching method and learn how to get their fellow instructors to hit the target in increasing difficulty.
-In the final discussion, the instructor candidates will evaluate the various tips they gained from each other and come to consensus regarding the most effective coaching techniques.
+In the afternoon, the instructor candidates will go out to a skeet field and, starting with position seven, employ the “coach-pupil” teaching method and learn how to get their fellow instructors to hit the target with increasing difficulty.
+In the final discussion, the instructor candidates will evaluate the various tips they gained from each other and come to a consensus regarding the most effective coaching techniques.